cloudposse/atmos/website/docs/integrations/atlantis.md

 ## Next Steps

-Generating the Atlantis repo-config is only part of what's needed to use `atmos` with `atlantis`.
+Generating the Atlantis repo-config is only part of what's needed to use Atmos with Atlantis.
 The rest will depend on your organization's preferences for generating the Terraform `.tfvars` files and backends.

 We suggest using pre-commit hooks and/or GitHub Actions (or similar), to generate the `.tfvars` files and state backend configurations, which are